jacquessham/ruby_basic/ch3/l2_rover/readme.md

 Rover is another data analysis package in Ruby that is similar to Pandas in Python, created by <a href="https://github.com/ankane">Andrew Kane</a>.

 ## Files
+There is 1 file <i>learn_rover.rb</i> and depends on Rover.
+It will go over all functionalities mentioned in the folllowing section.

 ## Creating Data Frames
 Here are the ways to declare data frame: